i01er/Wordpress_on_Server/README.md

 # How to run the Wordpress on your server
-You could quickly install your wordpress on the web in an easy way.
+You could quickly install your wordpress on the web server.

 ### Backup
 1. If you want to move your localhost wordpress to the web, backup the whole wordpress.